 - Injuries resulting from motor vehicle accidents

 If you or a loved one has been injured on the job, then you should file a workers’ compensation claim to receive benefits.
 Workers’ compensation benefits can help with medical bills and lost wages after a workplace accident.
 If you have been injured, you are already suffering.
 It can feel overwhelming to navigate the Illinois workers’ compensation system on your own.
 Thankfully, you do not have to.
-The committed Chicago workers’ compensation attorneys at The Agruss Law Firm will help you throughout every part of your case and work to get you the financial compensation you deserve.
+The committed Chicago workers’ compensation attorneys at The Mike Agruss Law will help you throughout every part of your case and work to get you the financial compensation you deserve.

 How to File for Chicago Workers’ Compensation Benefits